UMinho-Netedge/NETEDGE-charts/README.md

-# NetEdge-MEP
+# NetEdge-charts
-The NetEdge-MEP is a CNF-based ETSI-MEC compliant MEP.
+NetEdge charts is the helm charts repository for ETSI-MEC compliant functional elements developed by UMinho on the NETEDGE Project.

-NetEdge-MEP is part of NetEdge project, for more information on NetEdge, please check https://www.netedge.pt/
+For more information on NetEdge, please check https://www.netedge.pt/

+## Charts

+The repository contains:

+- The NetEdge-MEP: a CNF-based ETSI-MEC compliant MEP.

 The NetEdge-MEP micro-service architecture is composed of: